-You can find area providers - from telephone to water and more - along with other helpful hints on relocating to Bloomington in this guide prepared by Visit Bloomington.Read the New Resident's Guide
+You can find area providers - from telephone to water and more - along with other helpful hints on relocating to Bloomington in this guide prepared by Visit Bloomington.
+Make sure to talk with your landlord about their preference for utility providers in your area.Read the New Resident's Guide

-- Transportation and Parking
+- Transportation and parking

 More Maps and Guides

-- Health, Wellness, and Recreation
+- Health, wellness, and recreation

 The IU Health Fee helps pay for the Health Center which provides reduced rates for routine medical clinic visits, a health and wellness program, and other services including two free counseling and psychological visits per semester.
 This fee is not for health insurance.